osmosis-labs/osmojs/packages/osmojs/README.md

 [documentation](https://github.com/osmosis-labs/osmojs/tree/main/packages/osmojs/docs)

+## Credits

+🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)

+Code built with the help of these related projects:

+* [@osmonauts/telescope](https://github.com/osmosis-labs/telescope) a "babel for the Cosmos", Telescope is a TypeScript Transpiler for Cosmos Protobufs.

 ## Disclaimer

 AS DESCRIBED IN THE OSMOJS LICENSES, THE SOFTWARE IS PROVIDED “AS IS”, AT YOUR OWN RISK, AND WITHOUT WARRANTIES OF ANY KIND.